Menu

 When are you available and how much do you charge?

 I am available at Cornerstone on Fridays.
-My fee for all sessions, whether real or virtual is £125.
-I accept clients with BUPA, AXA and AVIVA insurance.
+My fee for all sessions, whether real or virtual is £130.
+I sometimes have capacity to accept clients with BUPA insurance.

 Referral